 Q: What do I need to know about battery life claims?

 As we previously mentioned, the battery life is something that manufacturers always make a “mistake” with.
 For this reason, we recommend that you ignore the lumen feature stated on every headlamp because is it a poor indicator of its quality and performance.
-Another reason why you should take lumen as a fixed number is because lumens tend to vary, they don’t stay constant ever.
-Over the time, the lumens tend to drop and if you have a high lumen number but a low-quality headlamp you will end up with a need to buy another headlamp in just a couple of months.
+Another reason why you should take lumen as a fixed number is that lumens tend to vary, they don’t stay constant ever.
+Over the time, the lumens tend to drop and if you have a high lumen number but a low-quality lamp you will end up with a need to buy another product in just a couple of months.
 Also, the lumen is completely different depending on the batteries you decide to use.

 Q: What do I need to know about how other components affect brightness?